-Clinical Associate Professor of Art
+Clinical Associate Professor in Studio Art

 Art and Art Professions